 Part IV.
-Repayment of Credit Claimed for 2008 or 2009
+Repayment of Credit Claimed for 2008, 2009, or 2010

-If you purchased the home in 2008 and you owned it and used it as your main home during all of 2010, you must begin repaying the credit with your 2010 tax return.
-See the instructions for line 16b.
+If you purchased the home in 2008 and you owned it and used it as your main home during all of 2011, you must continue repaying the credit with your 2011 tax return.
+You do not have to file Form 5405.
+Instead, enter the repayment on your 2011 Form 1040, line 59b, or Form 1040NR, line 58b, whichever applies.

-If you are required to repay the credit because you disposed of a home you purchased in 2008 or 2009 or that home ceased to be your main home, you generally must repay the entire credit with your 2010 tax return.
-An exception applies if your home was destroyed, condemned, or disposed of under threat of condemnation, and you did not acquire a new main home within 2 years of the event.
-(See the instructions for line 13g earlier.)
+If you are required to repay the credit because you disposed of a home you purchased in 2008, 2009, or 2010, or that home ceased to be your main home, you generally must repay the entire credit (or the balance of the unpaid credit in the case of a 2008 purchase) with your 2011 tax return.
+An exception applies if your home was destroyed or condemned, or you disposed of the home under threat of condemnation, and you did not acquire a new main home within 2 years of the event.
+(See the instructions for lines 13f and 13g earlier.)
 Another exception applies for certain members of the uniformed services or Foreign Service or employees of the intelligence community (see the instructions for line 12 on page 4).

-If you and your spouse claimed the credit on a joint return, each of you must file a separate Form 5405 (1) to repay the credit, which must be divided equally between both of you, or (2) to notify the IRS that you disposed of the home or ceased to use it as your main home.
+TIP If you and your spouse claimed the credit on a joint return, each of you must file a separate Form 5405 to notify the IRS that you disposed of the home or ceased to use it as your main home.

 Line 14.
-If you claimed the credit on a joint return for 2008 or 2009 but your spouse died, enter one-half of the credit you claimed on Form 5405 for 2008 or 2009.
+If you claimed the credit on a joint return for 2008, 2009, or 2010 but your spouse died, enter one-half of the credit you claimed.
 The remaining half (that is, your spouse's half) does not have to be repaid.
-If you and your spouse claimed the credit for 2008 or 2009 and the home was later transferred to you by your spouse or ex-spouse as part of a divorce settlement, enter the total credit claimed for 2008 or 2009 by both you and your spouse (or ex-spouse).
+If you and your spouse claimed the credit and the home was later transferred to you by your spouse (or ex-spouse as part of a divorce settlement), enter the total credit claimed by both you and your spouse (or ex-spouse).

 Enter the credit you claimed for a home purchased in 2008 that was destroyed or that you sold through condemnation or under threat of condemnation.
+Also enter the credit you claimed for a home purchased in 2009 that was destroyed or that you sold through condemnation or under threat of condemnation in 2009 if you did not acquire a new home within 2 years of the event.

+Line 16.
+If you checked the box on line 13f and the event was not a sale to a related person, go to line 17.

-If the buyer is related to you, skip line 15 and go to line 16.
-If the buyer is not related to you, go to line 15.
-Item (9) under Who Cannot Claim the Credit on page 2 explains whether the buyer is related to you.
+If you checked the box on line 13f or 13g and the event was a sale to a related person, skip line 17 and go to line 18.

+Item 9 under Who Cannot Claim the Credit on page 2 explains whether the buyer is related to you.

-Line 15.
-If either of the following conditions applies, enter on line 15 the gain from line 7 of the worksheet on page 5.
+Line 17.
+If any of the following conditions apply, enter on line 17 the gain from line 25.